 Gibbaeum heathii (N. E. Br.)
 L. Bolus

-Gibbaeum heathii is a dwarf succulent plant, up to 1.2 inch (3 cm) tall, with very short stem and green to whitish or grayish pair of leaves when grown in full sun.
-The pair is almost spherical to obovoid, fleshy, up 2 inches (5 cm) in diameter.
-The flowers are enclosed between the leaves, white, cream or pale pink in color, and up to 1.3 inches (3 cm) in diameter.
+Gibbaeum heathii is a dwarf succulent, with a very short stem and green to whitish or grayish pair of leaves when grown in full sun.
+It grows up to 1.2 inches (3 cm) tall.
+The body is fleshy, almost spherical to obovoid, and up 2 inches (5 cm) in diameter.
+Flowers are enclosed between the leaves, white, cream, or pale pink and up to 1.2 inches (3 cm) in diameter.

 How to Grow and Care

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants that are not especially large and sometimes very small and affect how they need to be treated in cultivation.

 The basics of care are very simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 The difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.

 These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

 Some are relatively cold-hardy and can even survive mild winters outside.
 Most will withstand temperatures down to the freezing point.
 Some Mesembs begin to grow in the fall as the temperature drops and the days get shorter.
 See more at How to Grow and Care for Mesembs.